tpunn/LunarLander/README.md

 Then, try your hand at programming the autonomous mode!

+In LanderLevel.main, change this:

+	setupDisplayAndControls(false);

+to this:

+	setupDisplayAndControls(true);

-Fill in code in AutonomousControl.java to decide if we should thrust (by setting thrustCommand = Command.Thrust) or turn on the rotation motors (by settings rotateCommand = Command.RollClockwise or Command.RollCounterclockwise)
+Then fill in code in AutonomousControl.java to decide if we should thrust (by setting thrustCommand = Command.Thrust) or turn on the rotation motors (by settings rotateCommand = Command.RollClockwise or Command.RollCounterclockwise)